Skip to main content

 However, implied consent has limits.
 Relying on a phone in your hand alone is riskier than an explicit announcement, because people handle phones constantly without recording.
 The inspector might argue they assumed you were texting, checking email, or taking photos rather than recording audio.
 This is why the verbal announcement matters — it removes any ambiguity about what the phone is doing.

-VII.
+VIII.
 The Alternative: Contemporaneous Notes

 If you are unable to record — because the inspector objects, because you are uncertain about the law, or for any other reason — there is a powerful alternative: contemporaneous notes.